atc-net/atc-analyzer/README.md

 # Atc.Analyzer

-A Roslyn analyzer to enforce some good practices in C#.
+A Roslyn analyzer to enforce some good practices in C# in terms of design, usage, security, performance, and style.

 ## Installation